The Humphrey School Advantage

 Meet Our Students

 Employers can connect with students in the spring at the PASA Career Engagement Fair or throughout the year at networking and recruiting events.
 If you are interested in visiting campus to hire our students, email us at [email protected] or call us at 612-624-8162.

-Career and Professional Development and Alumni Relations partner to bring students to employers to network and learn about what it is like to work in different locations.
+Career and Student Success and Alumni Relations partner to bring students to employers to network and learn about what it is like to work in different locations.
 We take an annual spring trip to Washington, DC, a summer trip to Chicago, and a winter day trip in the Twin Cities.
 If you would like to host an event or serve on a panel, please contact Jen Guyer-Wood, 612-625-2847.

 Hire International Talent